 Individual choreographic project; student choreographs, performs, and oversees all technical aspects of a creative project; tutorial.
 A-F only.
 Pre: 372, senior standing, and consent.

-Writing clear, effective prose based on the writer’s own experiences and ideas.
+Writing clear, effective prose based on the writer’s own experiences and ideas with a focus on the ethical questions such writing entails.
 Pre: one ENG DL course or consent.

 Basic principles of the craft as developed through writing in two of the following genres: fiction, poetry, drama, screenwriting, and creative nonfiction.
 Pre: one ENG DL course or consent.